-The upgraded MIRC-X beam combiner at the CHARA array combines the light from all six telescopes simultaneously.
-It disperses light across several spectral channels and operates in the near infrared J and H-bands.
-MIRC-X can be used to create images of stellar surfaces and circumstellar emission.
+The upgraded MIRC-X and recently commissioned MYSTIC beam combiners at the CHARA array combine the light from all six telescopes simultaneously.
+MIRC-X disperses light across several spectral channels and operates in the near infrared J and H-bands.
+MYSTIC operates at longer wavelengths in the near infrared K-band.
+MIRC-X/MYSTIC can be used simultaneously to create images of stellar surfaces and circumstellar disks.
 The precision closure phases are well suited to detecting faint binary companions.